tranducquy/mlflow_example/README.md

 # mlflow_example
-Example for training tensorflow model on mlflow
+Example for training ElasticNet model on mlflow